 On days when you are sedentary, it is best to eat less.
 On days when you are more active, it is best to eat more.
 Because of this, we suggest you change up your calories and your macronutrients to meet your needs.

 Try To Eat More Protein

 As far as losing weight is concerned, protein is the best macronutrient.
 Adding protein to your diet is the most effective way to lose weight.
-According to multiple types of research, protein augments metabolic rate, and curbs your hunger pains.
-A diet rich in protein can make you burn 80 to 100 calories a day.
+According to multiple types of research, protein augments metabolic rate and curbs your hunger pains.
+A diet rich in protein can burn 80 to 100 calories daily.
 Eating proteins can also make you feel fuller and cause you to eat fewer calories.
 If you are looking for a sustainable weight loss diet with minimal effort, consider a protein diet.